 Some events in Alsace, Lorraine and Franche Comte have been around for 15, 20, 25 or 30 years.
 They are well organised and roads are more often than not closed to traffic.
 Anyway, with shops are closed on Sundays, traffic is light.
 Races, be it bike races, triathlons or a 10 km are accepted as part of the culture of the town.

 Spend a summer holiday travelling to 2 or 3 events.
 Take some time off work, live in France and join a club.
 At local races everything will be in French.
 Announcements, race information packs and instructions from referees (les arbitres).
 A great opportunity to improve your French.

 Do well at your local or regional events in the UK?
 Why not see how you stack up against the French?
 The age-group thing is not so big over here but even outside of Grand Prix events the depth of most fields is still high.There's less prize money than before but I'm sure the journeyman pro could still make money if they choose events carefully and live frugally.

 Race More Than Once

 Lots of events now span the whole weekend.
 At the Val de Gray Triathlon there's a Half Ironman, children's races and a Relay on Saturday.
 On Sunday there are Sprint and Olympic Distance events.
 Why not link up 2 race weekends, bike touring between the two venues?

 Check out the French Grand Prix

 These draft legal events attract some of the best short distance triathletes in the world to race for club points.
-The 2017 towns, dates and formats are below:
+The 2017 host towns are below with links to videos.